 Students who fail to meet the qualitative and/or quantitative standards at the end of each payment period (based upon the student's enrollment) will be placed on financial aid warning and are considered eligible for financial aid for one semester.
 If at the end of the warning period the student's cumulative progress meets the qualitative and quantitative standards for SAP, the warning will be lifted.
-If at the end of the warning period the student's cumulative progress does not meet the qualitative and/or quantitative standards for SAP, the student's financial aid eligibility will be suspended.
+If at the end of the warning period the student's financial aid eligibility will be suspended.
 Students are not eligible for Federal and state aid while on aid suspension.